-NEW YORK, NY, August 11, 2022 — Greenwich House announced today that Jessica Ramos Cuttone has joined their organization as Director of Workforce Services, which will debut in Fall 2022.
-In that role, she will oversee a newly created 5,000 square foot space dedicated to workforce programming and innovation for older adults and adults with barriers to employment, such as individuals experiencing mental health and other behavioral health issues.
+Greenwich House announced today that Jessica Ramos Cuttone had joined their organization as Director of the Lifelong Skills and Opportunity Center, which will debut in Fall 2022.
+In that role, she will oversee a newly created 5,000-square-foot space dedicated to workforce programming and innovation for older adults and adults with barriers to employment, such as individuals experiencing mental health and other behavioral health issues.

 “For 120 years, Greenwich House has been at the forefront of addressing critical and stubborn community challenges in the West Village and beyond.
-We couldn’t be more proud to have Jessica on board with us to continue that legacy as we aim to provide more opportunities for life-long learning, skills building and holistic supports for our neighbors in need.”
+We couldn’t be more proud to have Jessica on board to continue that legacy as we aim to provide more opportunities for life-long learning, skills building, and holistic support for our neighbors in need.”

 GH’s program, funded by New York City’s Department of the Aging, is the first Workforce initiative in the area to incorporate the needs of adults 60 and up, a group adversely affected by pandemic-related job loss and still encounters frequent experiences of ageism.

 Ms. Cuttone brings over a decade of experience leading innovative programming for various organizations.
-She previously was Director of Youth Programming for Opportunities For a Better Tomorrow and Director of High School Programs for Global Kids, Inc. She has also been a consultant for Development Without Limits and Center for The Integration & Advancement of New Americans.
+Previously, she was Director of Youth Programming for Opportunities For a Better Tomorrow and High School Programs for Global Kids, Inc. She has also been a consultant for Development Without Limits and the Center for The Integration & Advancement of New Americans.

 Ms. Cuttone obtained two degrees from Columbia University: a Bachelor of Arts degree in Social Cultural Anthropology and a Master of International Affairs degree in Urban Social Policy.